Natural Health Products

 How is this product usually used?

 Angelica is available as roots and rhizomes (part of the stems), leaves, and seed (fruit).
-It is an herb that is taken orallyorallyto be taken by mouth (swallowed).
-In general the doses are:
+It is a herb that is taken orally (by mouth).
+In general, the doses are:

 Root and rhizome